Overcoming FOH: Fear of Hypoglycemia

 Severe hypoglycemia—How do we overcome fears we might have?

 Recently, our community was surprised by the tragic news of the death of a minor after an episode of severe nocturnal hypoglycemia.
-Of course, those of us who live with T1D and our caregivers were not only surprised but were also emotionally affected.
+Of course, those of us who live with type 1 diabetes (T1D) and our caregivers were not only surprised but were also emotionally affected.
 Many families approached health professionals from different areas trying to find answers so that patients do not feel as though they have to live with fear.

 Currently, we know that hypoglycemia unawareness causes more deaths than we are willing to talk about.
 Today, we want to talk to you about it because we seek to ease the emotional burden in our community.

 First, what is hypoglycemia?

 Hypoglycemia is a blood glucose level below 3.9 mmol/L70 mg/dl, and we know that it is caused by too much insulin or too little sugar in the body.
 If untreated, hypoglycemia can cause seizures, loss of consciousness and even death.

 The American Diabetes Association divides hypoglycemia by levels: